gildahl/arcadeVFE/README.md

 Buttons and Key Presses:
 ------------------------
-To setup a manual action that will run upon a particular button or key press, Choose "Keyboard" or one of the game controllers from the Device List in the Settings screen.
-Next, use the "Profile" and "Command" fields to configure the command line that will execute when the button or key is pressed.
-Finally, press the "Assign" button to choose the actual button or key you want to assign to the action and add it to the Actions list.
+To setup a manual action that will run upon a particular button or key press, Choose `Keyboard` or one of the game controllers from the Device List in the Settings screen.
+Next, use the **Profile** and **Command** fields to configure the command line that will execute when the button or key is pressed.
+Finally, press the **Assign** button to choose the actual button or key you want to assign to the action and add it to the Actions list.

 **Note 1**: In addition to command line actions, game controller buttons can also be configured to send virtual keyboard key presses or perform game information screen navigation actions.
-These options can be configured by choosing the appropriate radio button at the top of the screen whenever a game controller is selected in the "Devices" list.
+These options can be configured by choosing the appropriate radio button at the top of the screen whenever a game controller is selected in the **Devices List**.

 **Note 2**: It is possible to assign multiple actions to the same button or key press, in which case the actions will be invoked sequentially upon each press.
 See the [Sequence](#Sequence) section below for more information about how this works.

 Voice Annunciation
 ==================
-If you would like arcadeVFE to verbally announce an action when it is executed, you may add a phrase to the optional "Voice annunciation phrase" field.
+If you would like arcadeVFE to verbally announce an action when it is executed, you may add a phrase to the optional **Voice annunciation phrase** field.
 This is highly recommended as it both provides active feedback that the software is working, and can provide the player with reminders about the control configuration for that game.
-You can test the phrase to see what it will sound like by pressing the "Voice Test" button.
+You can test the phrase to see what it will sound like by pressing the **Voice Test** button.
 These phrases can provide reminders about how a game is configured.
 Some example might be:

 * "Use left 8 way rotary joystick"
 * "Use right 4 way joystick"